Are you planning on taking the ferry from Wellington to South Island New Zealand by car, campervan, or on foot?

 The other North Island to South Island ferry company is Bluebridge, which offers better prices and good boats.
 In case Interislander isn’t available, then Bluebridge is an excellent alternative.

-Bluebridge Departure Times for the Ferry from Wellington to South Island
+Bluebridge Departure Times for the Ferry North to South Island NZ

 Unlike Interislander, Bluebridge has fewer ferries departing during the day, which are the following: